dogsheep/github-to-sqlite/README.md

     $ github-to-sqlite repos github.db simonw dogsheep

+## Fetching specific repositories

+You can use `-r` with the `repos` command one or more times to fetch just specific repositories.

+    $ github-to-sqlite repos github.db -r simonw/datasette -r dogsheep/github-to-sqlite

 ## Fetching repos that have been starred by a user

 The `starred` command fetches the repos that have been starred by a user.